 For many of us, saving money is our first taste of the world of growing our wealth.
 I remember starting out as a kid by putting my pocket money into a piggy bank.
 I then moved on to a savings account at Westpac bank, discovering that I could earn more money (interest) just by putting my money in the bank!
 This blew my mind as a kid!
 Later, as my savings grew, I graduated to term deposits where my money earned even more interest.

 Although the returns you get these days won’t make you rich, I think saving has a part to play in everyone’s lives, whether it be for an emergency fund, saving for a home, or teaching your children how to save.
 Fortunately our banks have a plethora of savings products to help us.
-In this article I’ll outline the different savings products that our major New Zealand banks offer, and what I think each product is suitable for.
+In this article I’ll outline the different savings products that our major New Zealand banks offer.
+Everday Savings vs Bonus Savers vs Notice Savers vs Term Deposits – what is each product is suitable for?

 |ASB||On Call account|